tiffani-burk/hamburger-menu-cssProject/README.md

 # Hamburger-Menu-CSSProject

 ## Overview
-This hamburger menu toggles between the hamburger and the full menu, which slides in.
-There is a hover effect over the menu options.
+This is a CSS project.
+The objective was to build a hamburger menu that toggles between the hamburger and the full menu, which slides in and to add a hover effect over the menu options.

 ## Tech Stack
 CSS, HTML